Izkil10/alx-system_engineering-devops/0x00-shell_basics/README.md

 current working directory
-the contents list of your current directory. changes the working directory
+list of your current directory. changes the working directory